 How to order

 NOTE: A signed copyright notice is required before we can process your order.
 Please download, sign and return to peplab@wustl.edu.
-Directions for signing documents using Adobe software can be found here.
+Directions for signing documents using Adobe software can be found on the Adobe website.

-To order the I-HOPE online using a credit card, click the button below.
+To order the I-HOPE online using a credit card, click on the button below.

 To order the I-HOPE using tax-exempt status, by purchase order or by check, please contact us at peplab@wustl.edu.